noloitering/NoGUI/README.md

 	}
 };
 ```
 Objects that are intended to recieve events inherit from the Listener class and are then added to a Notifier object.
 Whenever the Notifier calls `void notify(std::shared_ptr< Element >)` the Listener's `void onNotify(std::shared_ptr< Element >)` function is called.
 The Elements hover and focus states can then be used to contextualize what event occured.
-To help understand this concept, the GUI Manager Class inherits from Notifier and an examples can be viewed here: https://github.com/noloitering/NoGUI/blob/main/examples/types/main.cpp
+To help understand this concept, the GUI Manager Class inherits from Notifier in the code example provided here: https://github.com/noloitering/NoGUI/blob/main/examples/types/main.cpp